DocG-code/docuwiki/README.md

 This is my first public github project.
 Please contribute if you would like!

 ## To-do
-[ ] Implement editting of user own templates
+[x] Implement editting of user own templates
-[ ] Update Firestore rule to only let users edit their own documents, not other people's docs [ ] implement view count
+[x] Update Firestore rule to only let users edit their own documents, not other people's docs [ ] Style edit and copy buttons
-[x] actually style it
+[ ] implement view count